Contact Us

 The Founder's Blind Spot

-For founders like "Scaling Sarah," this metric is particularly frustrating.
+For founders, this metric is particularly frustrating.
 You (the founder) didn't need a ramp period.
 You knew the product, the pain, and the pitch from Day 1.
 You assume a smart hire should figure it out in 60 days.

 They won't.
-Without the decades of context you carry in your head—tribal knowledge that hasn't been documented—new reps are flying blind.
+Without the decades of context you carry in your head—tribal knowledge that hasn't been documented—new reps are lacking operating visibility.
 They aren't just learning your product; they are trying to decode your intuition.
 This gap between Founder Speed and Rep Reality is where missed quarters happen.

 To fix this, we must move from "gut feel" expectations to hard benchmarks.